-There is concern that fanatical Germans will set up a national redoubt in southern Germany, and indeed we may still encounter serious resistance elsewhere.
+Now, sir, there is concern that fanatical Germans will set up a national redoubt in southern Germany, and indeed we may still encounter serious resistance elsewhere.
 So, we are ordered to maintain the advance with due military vigilance, and advised to keep this discussion under wraps; it might be bad for morale.
 Let’s clean up the last of German resistance, sir, and then let the politicians sort it out.